beyond-planarity/complete-graphs/README.md

 With this programm, you can create all drawings for complete and complete bipartite graphs for a certain graph class.
 Also negative results can be obtained (no drawing possible for a certain graph).

-Currently the constraints for 4 graph classes are implemented:
+Currently the constraints for 5 graph classes are implemented:
 - Fan-crossing Free Graphs
 - Fan-planar Graphs
 - K-planar Graphs
 - Quasi-planar Graphs
+- Gap-planar Graphs

 For negative results, use the normal search (be aware that for this a lot of space on the hard-disc might be requiered).
 If there is no chance to obtain negative results in appropriate time, use the DFS-like search to obtain at